|

 As both were involved in other more urgent projects at the time,

-it took untill April 2006 before all the stock figures had been
+it took until April 2006 before all the stock figures had been

 entered and the Excel tables imported for the last time and